Bryan Ferry: Roxy Music reunion (2001–2011)

 Ferry, Manzanera, Mackay and Thompson re-reformed Roxy Music in 2001 and toured extensively for a couple of years, though the band did not record any new material.
 In 2002, Ferry released a new studio album, Frantic, which featured several tracks written with David A. Stewart of Eurythmics as well as collaborations with Eno, Manzanera and Thompson.
 The album was a mix of new original material and covers – something that Ferry had not attempted on a solo album since The Bride Stripped Bare in 1978.

-In 2003, Ferry provided the entertainment for the Miss World contest.

 In 2005, it was confirmed that Roxy Music (Ferry, Mackay, Manzanera and Thompson) would perform shows at that year's Isle of Wight Festival and that they would record an album of new and original songs, with no indication of when such a project would reach completion.
 Brian Eno confirmed that he had worked in the studio with Roxy Music once more and had co-written songs for the new album.
 However, Ferry later stated that some of the material from these sessions would most likely be released as part of his next solo album.
 In October 2006, he signed a contract with the British retailer Marks & Spencer to model its "Autograph" men's clothing range.

-In March 2007, Ferry released the album Dylanesque, an album of Bob Dylan songs with backing vocals from Tara McDonald and Anna McDonald.
+In March 2007, Ferry released the album Dylanesque, an album of Bob Dylan songs.
 The album charted in the UK top 10, and Ferry undertook a UK tour.
 On 7 October 2008, Ferry was honoured as a BMI Icon at the annual BMI London Awards.

-In 2009, Ferry provided vocals on DJ Hell's record U Can Dance.
-The original version of the track was recorded for Ferry's new studio album Olympia, released in October 2010.
+Ferry's next studio album, Olympia, was released in October 2010.
 The album included some of the material he recorded with his former Roxy Music band members, and featured musicians such as Nile Rodgers, David A. Stewart, Scissor Sisters, Groove Armada, Flea, Jonny Greenwood and David Gilmour.
 The model Kate Moss was featured on the album cover.

-Ferry also provided vocals for the song "Shameless" on Groove Armada's 2010 album Black Light.
+Ferry also co-wrote the song "Shameless" on Groove Armada's 2010 album Black Light.
 The album received a nomination for the 53rd Annual Grammy Awards in the category Best Dance/Electronic Album.

 In 2011, Roxy Music performed together for the last time before going on indefinite hiatus as Ferry, Manzanera, Mackay, and Thompson embarked on a world tour to celebrate the group's 40th anniversary.